INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Ontological relativity did not begin with Heisenberg much less with Quine.
 Copernicus and Galileo practiced it when they both interpreted heliocentrism realistically thus accepting the ontology it describes – to the fateful chagrin of Pope Urban VIII.
 Heisenberg’s Copenhagen interpretation still prevails in physics today.
 But should future superior test designs and experiments result in falsification of his Copenhagen interpretation, then physicists’ practice of ontological relativity would make a newer empirically more adequate theory define the prevailing ontology in future microphysics.

-The contemporary pragmatist concepts of the four functional topics are summarized as follows:
+The contemporary pragmatist concepts of the four functional topics may be summarized as follows:

 Aim of science:

-The successful outcome (and thus aim) of basic-science research is explanations, which are made by developing theories that satisfy empirical tests and are thereby theories that are thereby made scientific laws that function in scientific explanations and test designs.
+The successful outcome (and thus the aim) of basic-science research is explanations, which are made by developing theories that satisfy empirical tests and are thereby theories that are made scientific, which can function in scientific explanations and test designs.

 Wherever possible the explanation should enable prediction of either future events or evidence of past events.
-And it is beneficial furthermore for the explanation to enable control of explained nonlinguistic reality by applied science such as new engineering technologies, new medical therapies and new social policies, where success makes pragmatism blatantly self-evident.
+And it is beneficial furthermore for the explanation to enable control of explained nonlinguistic reality by applied science to enable new engineering technologies, new medical therapies and new social policies.

 Discovery is the construction of new and empirically more adequate theories.

-Contemporary pragmatism is consistent with computerized discovery systems, which aim to proceduralize and mechanize new theory construction, in order to advance contemporary science.
+Contemporary pragmatism is consistent with computerized discovery systems, which aim to proceduralize and then to mechanize new theory construction, in order to advance contemporary science.

 Both romantics and positivists define “theory” semantically, while contemporary pragmatists define “theory” pragmatically, i.e., by its function in basic research.

 Contemporary pragmatists define both theory and observation language pragmatically instead of semantically.
-The pragmatics of both types of language is empirical testing.
+The pragmatics of both types of language in basic science is empirical testing.

 Theories are universally quantified statements that are proposed for testing.

-Test-designs are universally quantified statements that are presumed for testing, to identify the subject of the test and to describe procedures for execution of the test, and they include universal statements that are semantical rules for the test-outcome statements that are asserted when the test outcome is produced and known.
+Test-designs are universally quantified statements that are presumed for testing, to identify the subject of the test and to describe procedures for execution of the test.
+They include universal statements that are semantical rules for the test-outcome statements that are asserted when the test outcome is produced and known.

 The semantics of newly constructed theories reveal new perspectives and ontologies.